loopnaz/loopnaz/content/authors/elise-fetzer/_index.md

 	"twitter": "@alkafetzer"
 }

 Elise is a senior Intercultural Studies major at Olivet Nazarene University from Oak Lawn, IL.
-She is serving LoopNaz as part of her cross-cultural field studies.
+She is serving LoopNaz as part of her cross-cultural field studies coursework.